“There are storm warnings ahead...”

 — The Seven Year Itch (1955)

 Ayn Rand is experiencing a vogue with the economic collapses of the 21st Century.
 While people in the enlightened world will admit to some level of compassion, social Darwinism is no longer shameful.
 I mean, genocide is so passé — the NASCAR of ethnic cleansing.
 Think depleted uranium bullets and robot drones.
 And really, whatever happened to the Neocons?
-The closest parallel to the psychic pull of the Ayn Rand cultists is the never-ending fascination with Illuminati, Knights Templar, and Qaballah — the blood and guts of escapist journalism (think supermarket tabloids and Fox News) and cable TV (think TLC and the Discovery Channel).
+The closest parallel to the psychic pull of the Ayn Rand cultists is the never-ending fascination with Illuminati, Knights Templar, and Qaballah — the blood and guts of escapist journalism (think supermarket tabloids , Fox News and TV in general.)

 To the Editor, “Atlas Shrugged” is a celebration of life and happiness.
 Justice is unrelenting.
 Creative individuals and unrelenting purpose and rationality achieve joy and fulfilment.
 Parasites who persistently avoid either purpose or reason perish as they should.
 [Your reviewer] suspiciously wonders “about a person who sustains such a mood through the writing of 1,168 pages and some fourteen years of work.”
 This reader wonders about a person who finds unrelenting purpose personally disturbing.